Hamburg S-Bahn: Lines

 The network covers about 147 km, and serves 68 stations.
 It consists of two trunk routes crossing the city in an east-west direction – the northern Hamburg-Altona link line and the southern City S-Bahn – and six connecting routes (two in the western part of the city and four in the eastern part).
 The trunk routes connect at Altona and Hauptbahnhof.
 113.2 km are separated from other rail services, 31.9 km are shared with regional and cargo traffic.
 About 12.5 km is in tunnel, 7.9 km are single track.

-There are four main lines (S1, S21, S3, S31) and two additional lines during peak hours (S11, S2).
-Lines with single-digit numbers use the "City-S-Bahn" via Jungfernstieg, with two-digit numbers the Verbindungsbahn via Dammtor.
+There are four main lines (S1, S2, S3, S5) Lines S1 and S3 use the "City-S-Bahn" via Jungfernstieg, S2 and S5 use the Verbindungsbahn via Dammtor.

 Until 2002, some Regionalbahn services were given S-Bahn numbers.
 Locomotive-hauled service between Hauptbahnhof and Ahrensburg was S4 (now RB 81); between Altona and Elmshorn was S5 (now RE 6 and RB 71); and, before the extension of electric services to Aumühle in 1969, the service between Bergedorf and Friedrichsruh was S6 (now RB 11 and RE 1).
 S3 was used for Regionalbahn services between Hauptbahnhof and Maschen and Neugraben (now RB 31 and RE 5) until the opening of the Harburg S-Bahn in 1983/1984.